-ABT does not provide all the training necessary for Bible translators or community development coordinators.
+All-Nations does not provide all the training necessary for Bible translators or community development facilitators.
 Much of team members’ training is provided by other organizations who specialize in various aspects of training needed.
 These organizations include the following:

-This training is sandwiched between two periods of interactive ABT-specific training at our base in State College, PA.
+This training is sandwiched between All-Nations Orientation and Team Launch, both at our base in State College, PA.

-Each team member’s home church or sending church should be committed to providing prayer support, financial support, and logistical support.
+Each team member’s home church or sending church should be committed to providing support in many areas including prayer, finances, logistics, and communication.

-One sending church will give primary oversight to the church plant.
+Typically, one sending church will give primary oversight to the church planting process.

-ABT translators and other team members, whether working in medical or other community development roles, have one goal: to establish a local church with local leaders under the authority of Jesus Christ by His Spirit and His Word.
+All-Nations team members, whether working in translation or community development roles, have one goal: to establish a local church with local leaders under the authority of Jesus Christ by His Spirit and His Word.

 Discipling and church planting is the responsibility of all team members.

-Interested in serving on an ABT church-planting team?
+Interested in serving on an All-Nations church-planting team?